netpie2015/netpie-docs/PieSketch/p5js/p5/ellipsoid.rst

 **พารามิเตอร์**

-- ``radiusx``  : xradius of circle
+- ``radiusx``  Number: xradius of circle

-- ``radiusy``  : yradius of circle
+- ``radiusy``  Number: yradius of circle

-- ``radiusz``  : zradius of circle
+- ``radiusz``  Number: zradius of circle

-- ``detailX``  : optional: number of segments, the more segments the smoother geometry default is 24.
+- ``detailX``  Number: optional: number of segments, the more segments the smoother geometry default is 24.
 Avoid detail number above 150, it may crash the browser.

-- ``detailY``  : optional: number of segments, the more segments the smoother geometry default is 16.
+- ``detailY``  Number: optional: number of segments, the more segments the smoother geometry default is 16.
 Avoid detail number above 150, it may crash the browser.

 .. raw:: html